About legal apprenticeships

 These vary according to the programme you are selecting, the age of your apprentice and the size of your organisation.
 We have created a separate page to cover how apprenticeship training is funded and the implications of the apprenticeship levy.

 Read the government's guidance on the Apprenticeship Levy.
 August 2016

 CILEx Law School can assist with recruitment, and you will always be involved in selection.

 - Apprenticeships are particularly appropriate for school leavers who show potential to prosper in a legal environment, but do not want to incur the cost of full-time education.

 - Apprenticeships can also be used for existing staff, provided they don’t already have a comparable qualification.

-For new apprentice starts from May 2017, the government will pay any organisation £1,000 for each apprentice under the age of 19 at the time of employment.
+The government will pay any organisation £1,000 for each apprentice under the age of 19 at the time of employment.
 This grant is payable to levy-paying organisations as well as those not eligible for the levy.

 Current legal apprenticeship clients